phrmendes/phrmendes/content/about.md

 - São Bernardo do Campo, SP
 - 2020 - 2021

-> I researched Brazil's Central-West region exports, as well as the 2000s commodity cycle and its relationship with the region's agro-industrial complex.
-To do this, I used data from Comex Stats and did analysis in R.
+> I researched exports from the Midwest region of Brazil, as well as the commodity cycle of the 2000s and its relationship to the region's agro-industrial complex.
+I used data from Comex Stats and carried out analyses using tools such as R and Google BigQuery.
+I relied on exploratory data analysis and visualisation to draw conclusions about the period analysed.

 # <i class="fas fa-briefcase"></i> Work Expericence